News / Analysis

 Finance Update – and they’re OFF!October 13, 2020

 All major cryptos up this morning, after the G20 the International Money Fund and the Bank of International Settlements reported they would provide a comprehensive regulatory framework for regulating and issuing sovereign stablecoins by 2022 – this after both the ECB and BoJ said they would issue digital currencies themselves.
-Concurrently, PricewaterhouseCoopers estimate that blockchain technology could boost the global economy by $1.7 tn over the next decade.
+Concurrently, PricewaterhouseCoopers estimate that A shared online ledger in which data is maintained in closed sequentially developing, verifiable dat... technology could boost the global economy by $1.7 tn over the next decade.

-Meanwhile, oil yesterday plunged below the $40 support level to land at $39.03 before stabilising at the $39.40 level after post-Hurricane Delta production cuts were restored in the US, Libya’s largest oilfield returned online, and a Norwegian strike ended.
+Meanwhile, oil yesterday plunged below the $40 The price level that traders believe represents the lowest value an asset can reach.
+At this point, ... level to land at $39.03 before stabilising at the $39.40 level after post-Hurricane Delta production cuts were restored in the US, Libya’s largest oilfield returned online, and a Norwegian strike ended.

 And gold similarly dropped $22 per ounce, slicing the 1920 level.
 It is currently trending at around 1916.